besendorf/gplaycli/README.md

 variables.

+Sometimes Google does not accept standard password login and you need to use [App Passwords](https://support.google.com/accounts/answer/185833).
+For this you need to activate [2-Step Verification](https://support.google.com/accounts/answer/185839)

 Changelog
 =========
-See https://github.com/matlink/gplaycli/releases for releases and changelogs
+See https://github.com/besendorf/gplaycli/releases for releases and changelogs

 Installation
 ============